aliatabay1/Customer-Segmentation-Project/README.md

 ### Problem Statement
 [Project Proposal](https://github.com/aliatabay1/Customer-Segmentation-Project/blob/main/Capstone%20Two%20-%20Project%20Proposal.pdf)

 The marketing team is struggling to determine how to create personalized campaigns according to customers’ needs.
-As the data team, our goal is to gain insights from the customer data we have and eventually cluster them accordingly to help the marketing team develop more personalized campaigns.
+As the data team, our goal is to gain insights from the customer data and eventually cluster them accordingly to help the marketing team develop more personalized campaigns.

 ![This is an image](https://www.segmentify.com/wp-content/uploads/2021/08/Top-Customer-Segmentation-Examples-every-Marketer-Needs-to-Know.png)